The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of fermionic conserved surface layer integrals

 This gives the result if~$h$ is a constant.
-Moreover, the above computation shows that if~$q^2 \approx m^2$, one only gets a contribution for~$p \approx 0$ (as one also sees graphically by varying~$q$ on the right in Figure~\ref{figsupport}).
-Therefore, we may expand~$h(p-q)$ in a Taylor polynomial around~$p=0$ to obtain the result. \QED
+Moreover, the above computation shows that if~$q^2 \approx m^2$, one only gets a contribution for~$p \approx 0$ (as one also sees graphically by varying~$q$ on the right in Fig.~\ref{figsupport}).
+Therefore, we may expand~$h(p-q)$ in a Taylor polynomial around~$p=0$ to obtain the result. \end{proof}